kamisch/PersonalWebsite2018/README.md

 ## Hi there, welcome!

-This is site in currently under construction.
-It will be finished in a few weeks.
+This is a Temperare website untill I get my own domain.

 ### About Me